TomL-866/yr3_panspermia_project/README.md

 # Running the project

-This tutorial gives commands for running the project on Linux or in the bash or powershell terminal respectively.
+This tutorial gives commands for running the project on Linux or Windows in the bash or powershell terminal respectively.

 Before doing anything else, download (if you do not have these already) the Rust compiler (see <https://www.rust-lang.org/tools/install>) and a Python 3 interpreter (see <https://www.python.org/downloads/>).